 Habitat Restoration Service Projects

-Augment your program by scheduling a Habitat Restoration Project for your class or group by contacting Vegetation Biologist Ellen Hamingson at (415) 464-5196.
-At least 6 weeks advanced notice is required and Habitat Restoration Projects do not take place during the month of September.
+Augment your program by scheduling a Habitat Restoration Project for your class or group by contacting Vegetation Biologist Ellen Hamingson at (415) 464-5196 at least 6 weeks in advance.
+Habitat Restoration Projects do not take place during the month of September.

 Trail Stewardship Service Projects